alanfran/win-toastd/readme.md

 # toastd - A networked toast daemon for Windows.

-Designed for Windows users who want to receive notifications from another machine.
-Particularly, from within virtual machine guests.
+toastd lets Windows 10 users receive notifications from another machine.
+It was designed to work with virtual machine guests, so external IP addresses are ignored by default.

 This application listens for requests on a port (default: 8092) with the following optional query parameters: